phoible/phoible.github.io/conventions.rst

 The frictionalized diacritic :dia:`͓` (:codept:`0353 COMBINING X BELOW`) is used in PHOIBLE to represent three types of sounds:

-- Click consonants where the release of the anterior closure involves an ingressive "sucking" sound similar to a fricative.
+- Click consonants where the release of the anterior closure involves an ingressive “sucking” sound similar to a fricative.
 In such cases the diacritic is placed on the click glyph, not on the glyph indicating the posterior closure location.
 Example: :ipa:`kǃ͓ʰ`
-- "Frictionalized" vowels (sounds that are phonologically vocalic, but with sufficiently close closures to create buzzing).
+- “Frictionalized” vowels (sounds that are phonologically vocalic, but with sufficiently close closures to create buzzing).
 - Fricative sounds at places of articulation that do not have dedicated fricative glyphs (e.g., sounds with voiceless velar lateral frication: :ipa:`ʟ̥͓`, :ipa:`ɬʟ̥͓`, :ipa:`kʟ̥͓ʼ`).